codeconscious/codeconscious.github.io/_posts/2026-03-12-the-brevity-of-ruby-code.md

-# The Brevity of Ruby Code
+# On The Brevity of Ruby Code

 Today at work, I wanted to create a small script to reduce multiline strings to single-line ones with `\n` as a separator.